Car Maintenance Schedule Planner

 Optional Mini-Game: Maintenance Dash

-If you want a quick break after planning your service schedule, try this arcade-style mini-game.
-The theme matches the calculator: each lane represents a maintenance category, and your goal is to steer into the lane that matches the current service target.
+If you want a quick break after reviewing your car maintenance schedule, try this arcade-style mini-game.
+The theme matches the planner: each lane stands for a maintenance category, and your goal is to steer into the lane that matches the current service target.
 Catch the correct service parts, build a streak, and keep up as traffic speed rises.
 It is completely optional and does not affect the calculator’s math or your results.

-The rules are designed to be understandable almost immediately.
+The rules are designed to make sense almost immediately.
 A target appears in the HUD, such as Oil or Brakes.
 Move your car left or right with touch, mouse, or the arrow keys.
 Collect matching parts in the correct lane to score points and grow your streak.
 Catch the wrong part and your streak breaks.
-The round lasts 45 seconds, and the challenge ramps up as more parts arrive faster.
-That makes it easy to replay while still feeling fair and learnable.
+The round lasts 45 seconds, and the challenge ramps up as more parts arrive faster, so the game stays simple to learn but still worth replaying.

 Score: 0 Time: 45 Streak: 0 Target: Oil